 Looking after someone who is terminally ill, and worrying about the future can be very demanding.
 It's important to remember to care for yourself too.

-Caring for the sick and dying during the coronavirus (COVID-19) pandemic presents a unique set of challenges.
-We explore the symptoms of the virus and what carers can expect when accompanying loved ones during this extraordinatry time.
+Caring for the sick and dying during the coronavirus (Covid-19) pandemic presents a unique set of challenges.
+We explore the symptoms of the virus and what carers can expect when accompanying loved ones during this extraordinary time.

 Dying is a natural part of life, and it's important to be open and honest about it.
 But it's also about choosing the right time to talk.
 Each person, patient or carer, should have information given at the time and in the detail when it seems right for them.

 Caring for the dying is about more than physical care, it's also about looking out for and addressing spiritual needs.
 Being a caregiver involves becoming aware of the complex needs of those who are dying, and of those who have been bereaved.